lovasoa/dezoomify-rs/README.md

     -V, --version    Prints version information

 OPTIONS:
     -d, --dezoomer <dezoomer>          Name of the dezoomer to use [default: auto] -h, --max-height <max_height>      If several zoom levels are available, then select the one with the largest height that is inferior to max-height.
     -w, --max-width <max_width>        If several zoom levels are available, then select the one with the largest width that is inferior to max-width.
+    -n, --num-threads <num_threads>    Degree of parallelism to use.
+At most this number of tiles will be downloaded at the same time.
+    -r, --retries <retries>            Number of new attempts to make when a tile load fails before abandoning [default: 1]

 ARGS:
     <input_uri>    Input URL or local file name